 Keyword cannibalization is a ranking issue when several pages from the same website compete in search results for one keyword, hurting each other’s ranks.

 Keyword cannibalization occurs when different pages are optimized for the same or similar queries, and Google cannot identify which of them is more relevant.
 As a result, these pages compete with one another in organic results, and none of them can get to the top positions.

 The SEO term was coined from the marketing concept of product cannibalization: this is when a company loses in sales because it has introduced a new product, replacing an older one.

-The pretext for inventing this term appeared in the early era of search optimization.
-In those times, people believed that it would be easier for their websites to rank if they created many pages targeting the same keyword.
+The term appeared in the early era of search optimization when SEOs believed that it would be easier for their websites to rank if they created many pages targeting the same keyword.